code-saturne/code_saturne/docs/doxygen/user_guide/base_setup.md

   and assign a value for each cell to the array `cpro_cp` which can be accessed through \ref CS_F_(cp)->val.

-- In the same manner, to have a variable diffusivity for a given scalar}, the user **must** specify it in the GUI (with a user law) or set that field's \ref diffusivity_id keyword to a value > -1 in \ref cs_user_parameters.c before assigning values to the matching field.
+- In the same manner, to have a variable dynamic diffusivity for a given scalar}, the user **must** specify it in the GUI (with a user law) or set that field's \ref diffusivity_id keyword to a value > -1 in \ref cs_user_parameters.c before assigning values to the matching field.